-Mr. Hentschel has an employment agreement with Occidental for a term ending at the discretion of Occidental but, in any event, no earlier than May 31, 1999.
+Mr. Hentschel has an employment agreement with Occidental for a term ending December 31, 1999.
+Mr. Hentschel has been notified in accordance with his agreement that the term will not be extended.
 The agreement provides for an annual salary of not less than \$650,000.
 In place of participation in Occidental's qualified and unqualified retirement and savings plan, Mr. Hentschel will receive an annual retirement payment depending on his years of service with Occidental of up to \$100,000.
 If Mr. Hentschel dies after the retirement payments have begun, his surviving spouse will receive for the remainder of her life 60% of the amount paid to Mr. Hentschel.
-In the event he is terminated due to incapacity, Mr. Hentschel will receive a disability payment through the two-year minimum term of the agreement equal to 60% of his base pay minus one hundred twenty thousand dollars.
-In the event he is terminated without cause, then Mr. Hentschel will receive his then current base pay for a compensation period equal to the shorter of two years of the remaining term of his agreement with Occidental.
-During the compensation period, Mr. Hentschel will continue to be eligible to participate in all employee benefit plans in which he is participating at the time of notice of termination and to exercise options that are or become exercisable.
-Following the compensation period and until all his stock awards vest, if he is not employed in a full-time position with another company,

-Mr. Hentschel will serve as a consultant to Occidental, at an annual salary of \$75,000.
-During the compensation period and any consulting period, any stock awards granted prior to Mr. Hentschel's termination will continue to vest in the same manner and full amounts as if he continued as a full-time employee.
+In the event he is terminated due to incapacity, Mr. Hentschel will receive a disability payment through May 31, 1999 equal to 60% of his base pay minus one hundred twenty thousand dollars.
+Following the term of his agreement and until all his stock awards yest, if he is not employed in a full-time position with another company, Mr. Hentschel will serve as a consultant to Occidental, for \$5,000 per day, but, in any event, not less than \$75,000 per year.
+During the consulting period, any stock awards granted prior to Mr. Hentschel's termination will continue to vest in the same manner and full amounts as if he continued as a full-time employee.

-MR. HTRI
+MR. HIRL